twotoasters/Toast/README.md

   and NSSet for block based enumeration.
 These methods include functionality for `Collect`, `Inject`, `Detect`, `Reject`, `Flatten`, and `Select`.

+##### Concurrent Accessor

+* **`TWTConcurrentAccessor`** provides a mechanism for efficiently accessing an object across multiple threads.
+Internally, it uses Dispatch Barriers to allow multiple simultaneous readers and one writer, though this complexity is hidden behind a simple interface.

 ##### Date Range

 `pod TWTToast/Foundation/DateRange`